jmfriedt/max2771_fx2lp/FX2LP/python_access_USB/README.md

 b'08f25970'          # write new value in register 5
 ```

-### Repeating the sdcc opensource compiler and associated libraries
+### Repeating with the sdcc opensource compiler and associated libraries

 The ``vendor_cmd.c`` example aims at
 * providing the Vendor Request services and return information similar to thos of the PocketSDR